One Piece: Pirate Warriors 4: Development

 On July 5, 2019, the game was announced at Anime Expo 2019 with a reveal trailer.

-On November 27, 2019 an interview was done with a brand manager for Bandai Namco Entertainment who knew how the game was being developed.
-The interview was conducted by Bleeding Cool, a news site that mostly covers games, comics, TV, and films.
-Randy Le talks about how the game returning to the series is something they wanted to bring back for awhile.
-Randy Le goes on to talk about combat and the different enemies in the game: giant enemies, fast, and even more character battles than the past Pirate Warriors game.
-Randy Le does not answer any of the other questions asked to prevent spoilers.
+On February 11, 2025, in celebration of a successful 4 million sales, ports to the PlayStation 5 and Xbox Series X/S were announced, along with the announcement of additional downloadable content which will be decided by fan votes.
+On August 9, it was announced that Enel, a returning character; King, a new character from the Wano Country Arc; and Z from One Piece Film: Z had the most votes and would be added as playable characters in a future update.
+A port for Nintendo Switch 2 was announced on September 13, 2025.

 Reception

 Critical response

 IGN's Mitchell Saltzman gave the game a score of 8 out of 10, saying "Pirate Warriors 4 is a great One Piece-flavored spin on the Musou genre with a deep roster and simple but fun combat".